Laurent Binet

 Laurent Binet: Awards & Accolades

-Binet's book, HHhH was nominated for the British Book Awards, International Author of the Year, in 2012.
+Laurent Binet books have been nominated for multiple awards, HHhH was nominated for the British Book Awards, International Author of the Year, in 2012 as well as the Waterstones - Book of the Year in 2012.

 Related Authors